 If you have questions about offering or accepting a lump-sum alimony payment, you should speak with an experienced family law attorney in your area.

 Finally, a lump-sum alimony payment will need to be managed very carefully, especially if it’s meant to cover life-time support.
 If you are the receiving spouse and are considering this as an option, you should meet with a financial planner who can give you sound investment advice and help you determine whether the amount offered is enough to cover your current and future expenses.

 How Can I Avoid Paying Alimony in New Mexico?

 Even if many of the factors that are described above are in play, you might still be able to avoid paying spousal support.
 First of all, you can always address income disparities through other means.
-For example, I have had many clients give the other party the marital home in order to avoid having to make monthly payments to their ex for years on end.
+For example, we have had many clients give the other party the marital home in order to avoid having to make monthly payments to their ex for years on end.
 You may be able to offer various other concessions, like a portion of retirement or social security benefits in the Marital Settlement Agreement to avoid long term payments.
 Every case is different so to identify what options are available to you, you should contact an Albuquerque attorney who can help you identify and pursue those options.
 While lawyers aren’t cheap, their fees will likely be a lot less than years of monthly alimony payments.
 Genus Law’s Albuquerque divorce and child custody lawyers have the resource and experience to deal with any New Mexico alimony or spousal support case.

 How Can I Get Spousal Support?